 All information is accurate as of the writing of this article.

 - Investing can be an unpredictable process, but it helps to determine how much you’re willing to spend, as well as your time horizons.
 Our investment calculator can give you a better idea of how much your investments can earn you over time.

-- If you’re looking for professional assistance, SmartAsset’s free financial advisor matching service connects you with up to three local advisors within minutes.
+- If you’re looking for professional assistance with your investments, consider working with a financial advisor.
+SmartAsset’s free financial advisor matching tool connects you with up to three local advisors within minutes.